Apagafuegos/Synapse/docs/COMPREHENSIVE_FEATURE_GUIDE.md

 ---

-This comprehensive feature guide demonstrates LogLens as a mature, enterprise-ready log analysis platform with advanced AI capabilities, real-time processing, extensive customization options, and robust reliability features.
+This comprehensive feature guide demonstrates Synapse as a mature, enterprise-ready log analysis platform with advanced AI capabilities, real-time processing, extensive customization options, and robust reliability features.
 The platform combines cutting-edge technologies with practical usability to deliver powerful log analysis capabilities for modern development and operations teams.